 Many physicians have developed perceptions of how painful a particular procedure should be, how much pain an illness causes or how distressing a given symptom should be for their patients.
-Since most physicians have not had these illnesses or undergone these procedures, these perceptions are often based on what their teachers and previous patients have told them.
-These
+Since most physicians have not had these illnesses or undergone these procedures, these perceptions are often

 - Objective measures of the severity of different symptoms do not always exist at the end of life.
 Three general rules exist: - 1.
 Any given symptom is as distressing to an individual person as that person claims it to be and should not be simply dismissed as "whining" or "attention-seeking". - 2.
 All treatments and their risks, benefits, alternatives need to be discussed and weighed in context of the dying person's values, culture, beliefs, goals, expectations, and fears (see End-of-Life Decision-Making and Culture modules) - 3.
-When a person has advanced illness and is very near death, the exact causes of any given condition are not relevant.
-Investigations to determine these causes are often inappropriate and do not change outcome.
-In addition they are burdensome to the patient. - Anxiety, fatigue, emotional and psychological stress may worsen the person's perception of the severity of his/her symptoms.
+When a person has advanced illness or is very near death, the exact causes of any given condition are irrelevant and investigations to determine these causes serve no purpose, are exceeding burdensome and should not be undertaken - Anxiety, fatigue, emotional and psychological stress may worsen the person's perception of the severity of his/her symptoms.
 Just because psychological factors can be identified as exacerbating pre-existing symptoms and problems, the person's distress should not be ignored or brushed aside.
-Rather, sources of emotional or psychological stress should be explored and alleviated if possible.
-Exploring and alleviating sources of anxiety, fear and stress may not only help control the symptom in question but will also improve the person's decisionmaking abilities, his/her quality of care and quality of life. - Patients, their families and loved ones should be educated regarding the likely course of illness and possible complications and symptoms.
-Such knowledge helps decrease the natural fear and anxiety of the "unknown" and helps them plan for the future (see End-of-Life Decision Making Module). - Such discussions of symptoms and the treatment plan should also help patients, families and physicians decide how symptoms will be alleviated or controlled through non-pharmacological and pharmacological means.
+Rather sources of emotional or psychological stress should be explored and alleviated if possible.
+Since the person is experiencing symptoms/problems as more distressing, greater efforts should be made to control these symptoms/problems during times of emotional and psychological stress by giving breakthrough doses of medication.
+Exploring and alleviating sources of anxiety, fear and stress may not only help control the symptom in question but will also improve the person's decision-making abilities, his/her quality of care and quality of life. - Patients, their families and loved ones should be educated regarding the likely course of illness and possible complications and symptoms.
+Such knowledge helps decrease the natural fear and anxiety of the "unknown" and helps them plan for the future (see End-of-Life Decision Making Module). - Such discussions of symptoms and treatment plan should also help patients, families and physicians decide how symptoms will be alleviated or controlled - through non-pharmacological and pharmacological means.
 Discussions should take into account the side effects of any particular treatment in context of the patient's values, culture and beliefs and how these side effects may affect the patient's abilities to achieve their remaining life goals.